mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/operations/index.md

 ---
 layout: layout.pug
-navigationTitle:
+navigationTitle: Operations
-excerpt: Managing Cassandra
+excerpt: Managing, repairing, and monitoring your DC/OS Apache Cassandra service
 title: Operations
-menuWeight: 30
+menuWeight: 40
 model: /services/cassandra/data.yml
 render: mustache
 ---

 #include /services/include/operations.tmpl

-## Performing Cassandra Cleanup and Repair Operations
+## Performing {{ model.techShortName }} Cleanup and Repair Operations

-You may manually trigger certain `nodetool` operations against your Cassandra instance using the CLI or the HTTP API.
+You may manually trigger certain `nodetool` operations against your {{ model.techShortName }} instance using the CLI or the HTTP API.

 ### Cleanup

-You may trigger a `nodetool cleanup` operation across your Cassandra nodes using the `cleanup` plan.
+You may trigger a `nodetool cleanup` operation across your {{ model.techShortName }} nodes using the `cleanup` plan.
 This plan requires the following parameters to run:
-- `CASSANDRA_KEYSPACE`: the Cassandra keyspace to be cleaned up.
+- `CASSANDRA_KEYSPACE`: the {{ model.techShortName }} keyspace to be cleaned up.

 To initiate this plan from the command line:
 ```